-The Runventure 3 comes in only two color choices, and while they might not look exciting, that works in its favor.
-A black shoe with blue trim looks much better than a shoe with five different colors on it.
+The Runventure 3 comes in only two colour choices, and while they might not look exciting, that works in its favour.
+A black shoe with blue trim looks much better than a shoe with five different colours on it.

 My biggest gripe about the visual design is the lack of reflectivity.
 One could argue that's not important for a trail shoe since you're unlikely to be caught in the headlights of a car while trail running.

 But, let's put it another way: What's the disadvantage to including reflective accents?

 This review won't convince Topo to use a normal-sized toe box, but goodness, dial it back a little bit.
 Look into manufacturing defects and make sure both shoes always come out the same size.

 Use a more typical, mesh-like material for the upper.
 If possible, address rock protection issues, but without sacrificing the current level of flexibility, cushion, and lightweight.